 The newly remodeled Weimar Inn offers an excellent place for parents and friends of undergraduate students at the Weimar Institute to stay when they visit.
-Call 530-422-8112 or 530-422-7933, email, or visit the website at http://weimar.org/health/inn.
+Call 530-422-7933, email, or visit the website at http://weimar.org/health/inn.